Nucleosynthesis of an $11.8\,M_\odot$ Supernova with 3D Simulation of the Inner Ejecta: Overall Yields and Implications for Short-Lived Radionuclides in the Early Solar System: Nucleosynthesis of the Outer Ejecta and Total CCSN Yields

 \section{Nucleosynthesis of the Outer Ejecta and Total CCSN Yields}

-As discussed in \S\ref{sec:nucleo_general}, we use our adopted 1D model to calculate the nucleosynthesis of the outer ejecta, which are separated from the inner ejecta at an enclosed mass of $M_{\rm tr}=1.45\,M_\odot$.
-The separation is located in the O/Ne shell and has a peak temperature of $T_{\mathrm{peak}}=2.2$ GK in the 1D model, which fits well with our lower limit of $T_{\mathrm{peak}}=2$ GK for the selected tracers representing the inner ejecta.\footnote{A small amount of material with $T_{\mathrm{peak}}=2.0$--2.2 GK is represented by both tracers and the 1D model.
-This overlap is consistent with the scatter of tracers at $T_{\mathrm{peak}}\sim 2$ GK in Figure \ref{fig:tpeak_comparison}.}
+As discussed in \S\ref{sec:nucleo_general}, we use our adopted 1D model with $M_{\mathrm{cut}}=1.35 M_\odot$ to calculate the nucleosynthesis of the outer ejecta, which are separated from the inner ejecta at an enclosed mass of $M_{\rm tr}=1.45\,M_\odot$.
+The separation between the tracer particles and the outer ejecta is located in the O/Ne shell and has a peak temperature of $T_{\mathrm{peak}}=2.2$ GK in the 1D model, which fits well with our lower limit of $T_{\mathrm{peak}}=2$ GK for the selected tracers representing the inner ejecta.\footnote{A small amount of material with $T_{\mathrm{peak}}=2.0$--2.2 GK is represented by both tracers and the 1D model.
+This overlap is consistent with the scatter of tracers at $T_{\mathrm{peak}}\sim 2$ GK in Figure \ref{fig:tpeak_comparison}.} We also have done calculations using other 1D models with $M_{\mathrm{cut}}=1.31$ and $1.38 M_\odot$ and found no significant difference in the yields because the conditions in the outer ejecta are almost identical for $M_{\mathrm{cut}}=1.31$--$1.38 M_\odot$ (see Figure \ref{fig:tpeak_comparison}).
+The results from our adopted 1D model are presented below.

-The $\nu$ process, i.e., the production of isotopes in the outer ejecta due to neutrino-nucleus reactions, leads to important nucleosynthetic signatures, including the production of the SLR $^{10}$Be.
+The $\nu$ process, i.e., the production of isotopes in the outer ejecta due to neutrino-nucleus reactions \citep{Woosley.Hartmann.ea:1990}, leads to important nucleosynthetic signatures, including the production of the SLR $^{10}$Be.
 This process depends on both the neutrino emission from the PNS and the shock propagation through the outer ejecta, thereby providing a direct link between the inner evolution described by the 3D simulation and the outer evolution described by our adopted 1D model.
 We use the corrected neutrino emission properties to calculate the rates of neutrino-nucleus reactions for the $\nu$ process. \citet{Sieverding.Langanke.ea:2019} found that the early phase of neutrino emission is important for this process.
 This phase is automatically included in our calculations.